Cingulate cortex: Summary

 People with schizophrenia have differences in the anterior cingulate gyrus when compared with controls.
 The anterior cingulate gyrus was found to be smaller in people with schizophrenia.
 The volume of the gray matter in the anterior cingulate gyrus was found to be lower in people with schizophrenia.
 Healthy females have larger rostral anterior cingulate gyrus than males, this sex difference in size is absent in people with schizophrenia.
 The metabolic rate of glucose was lower in the left anterior cingulate gyrus and in the right posterior cingulate gyrus.

 In addition to changes in the cingulate cortex more brain structures show changes in people with schizophrenia as compared to controls.
 The hippocampus in people with schizophrenia was found to be smaller in size when compared with controls of the same age group, and, similarly, the caudate and putamen were found to be smaller in volume in a longitudinal study of people with schizophrenia.
 While the volume of gray matter is smaller, the size of the lateral and third ventricles is larger in people with schizophrenia.

+Depression

+The cingulate gyrus is heavily implicated in depressive disorders.
+The subgenual region, which lies below the genu of the corpus callosum, is especially important.
+This site is the target of deep-brain stimulation therapy for depression, an invasive therapy used when all other treatment methods have failed.

+Isolated stroke of the cingulate gyrus has also been found to induce depression, potentially implicating this region in post-stroke depression which may occur following stroke of a larger part of the brain.

+Age-related cognitive impairment

+The cingulate cortex plays a key role in cognitive aging, particularly in the cingulo-opercular.
+Greater connectivity in the cingulo-opercular network is linked to better episodic memory, attention, and executive function, but declines with age, impacting cognitive performance.
+Reduced connectivity in the anterior cingulate cortex within the salience network correlates with cognitive decline.
+Age-related decreases in cingulo-opercular connectivity, especially in the left insula, mediate declines in visual processing speed.
+Its predictive value in aging models highlights its potential as a biomarker for cognitive decline.